saivenky/saivenky.github.io/_posts/2023-02-06-mailmap-is-neat.md

 tags:
   - git
   - mailmap
-excerpt: Learn how to use Git’s built-in `.mailmap` file to fix wrong author names and email addresses and keep your contributors list tidy.
+excerpt: Learn how to use Git's built-in `.mailmap` file to fix wrong author names and email addresses and keep your contributors list tidy.
 ---
 ## Why .mailmap?

-Ever found your Git log peppered with variations of **you**—work laptop here, personal desktop there, maybe an ancient email you don’t even own?
+Ever found your Git log peppered with variations of **you**-work laptop here, personal desktop there, maybe an ancient email you don't even own?

 A `.mailmap` file tells Git:

-* “Whenever you see *this* author/email, show it as *that* instead.”
+* "Whenever you see *this* author/email, show it as *that* instead."
 * No history rewrite, no force-push, no drama.

 Result?
 A spotless `git log` when viewing contributors and commit history.